OctopusDeploy/blog/blog/2020-10/shaping-config-as-code/index.md

 ![Creating release from gitref](create-release-gitref.png "width=500")

-From this point, your release doesn't change as it progresses through your project's environment lifecycle, just as today.
+From this point, your release doesn't change as it progresses through the environments in your project's lifecycle, just as today.

 ### Not YAML, not JSON, not XML